Pharmaceutical OSD and API

 Typically, there are two methods of feeding powders to processing and each has its inherent issues.

-Feeding to Compression
+1 Feeding Powder to Direct Compression

-Although this is the quickest and most straight forward process the following issues often occur:
+Although this is the quickest and most straightforward process, the following issues often occur:

-• Segregation of ingredients is a big concern when feeding to direct compression as this will affect the uniformity of the finished tablet and risks the expense of failed batches.
+- Segregation of ingredients is a big concern when feeding to direct compression as this will affect the uniformity of the finished tablet and risks the expense of failed batches.

-• Tablets are often created by a powder product, so if the powder can't flow to the compression hopper at the correct rate this results in a slower process restricting the capacity of the factory.
+- Tablets are often created by a powder product, so if the powder can't flow to the compression hopper at the correct rate this results in a slower process restricting the capacity of the factory.

-Wet granulation
+Wet Granulation

 Feeding to Roller Compaction